GeoPlatform/CCB-Plugins/plugins/geoplatform-search/README.txt

 License: Apache 2.0
 License URI:  http://www.apache.org/licenses/LICENSE-2.0

-Utilize a dedicated interface to browse, search, and filter GeoPlatform service objects.
+Browse, search, and access the portfolio of GeoPlatform.gov assets.

 == Description ==

-The GeoPlatform Search plugin is used to provide the user with an easy, intuitive means by which to browse, search, and filter GeoPlatform service objects directly within their site.
-Simple in design, the plugin generates a dedicated interface which hosts all of the tools needed.
-Additionally, it provides the ability via shortcode to access that interface via a non-intrusive search bar placecd wherever you like.
+The GeoPlatform Search plugin is used to browse, search, and access the portfolio of GeoPlatform assets (Datasets, Services, Layers, Maps, Galleries, Communities) by users throughout the GeoPlatform ecosystem.
+The plugin presents for users an application interface to the GeoPlatform search engine via the GeoPlatform Open API.
+Additionally, the plugin integrates searching for and accessing local content (pages, posts, documents) found on the site.

+The plugin can be used to embed search bars into your pages and posts for searching the GeoPlatform portfolio.
+Just generate and include a shortcode found in the settings page to integrate a search bar anywhere.

-With the GeoPlatform Search plugin installed, simple activation will create a new page on your site titled "GeoPlatform Search."
-This new page acts as a dedicated, full-sized interface for the search application.
-It gives you full access to the entire library of GeoPlatform assets.
-From here, you can browse the results, sort them by an array of different criteria, and filter them using a wide array of different criteria:
+With the GeoPlatform Search plugin installed, activation will create a new page on your site called "GeoPlatform Search."
+This new page acts as a dedicated search application, with full-sized UI, providing full access to the entire portfolio of GeoPlatform assets.

+Using the GeoPlatform Search plugin, you can browse the entire portfolio of GeoPlatform assets using a wide array of criteria (below) and standard search functionality such as paging and sorting:

+* Free text search
 * Keyword search
-* Community
+* Community association
-* Creator
+* Asset Creator
 * Geographic extent
 * Points of contact
 * Publishers
 * Semantic concepts
 * Temporal extent
 * Themes
-* Types
+* Asset Types

-On the administrative side, the GeoPlatform Search plugin is incredibly simple.
-In the unlikely event that the search page become corrupted or otherwise unusable, a button here will regenerate the page.
-Additionally, another button provides a direct link to the search page.
+The GeoPlatform Search plugin provides a simple administrative interface, supplying admin users the ability to regenerate the page should the need arise.
+It also provides a direct link to the search page.

-Another feature of this plugin is the ability to embed search bars into your pages and posts that interact with the interface.
-Through the simple inclusion of the shortcode found in the settings page anywhere on your site, any user can use the evoked search bar to perform a filtering operation on the search page's interface, navigating to it in the process.

 == Installation ==